Fountain F.C.

 Fountain F.C. is a Nigerian football club.
 They play in the second-tier Nigeria National League.

 They replaced Ocean Boys F.C. in the league nine games into the 2013 season after missing out on promotion from the Nigeria Nationwide League.

-4,000 capacity Oluyemi Kayode Stadium is their home.
+The 4,000 capacity Oluyemi Kayode Stadium is their home.

-They were disbanded by the state government after a last-place finished, and a new club Ekiti United, was formed and bought Canaan F.C.'s slot in the national league.
+They were disbanded by the state government after a last-place finish, and a new club, Ekiti United, was formed and bought Canaan F.C.'s slot in the national league.